 Lynch argued that congestion caused by delivery trucks servicing the convenience store would not create a safety issue, nor is there any bylaw in Lenox that imposes restrictions on deliveries.

-He also contended that the proposed conversion would not be substantially more detrimental to the neighborhood, noting that the gas station, towing and auto repair facility is a "non-conforming use" of the 90 Main St. property that is grandfathered and has existed since the late 1920s, long before the town adopted zoning bylaws.
+He also contended that the proposed conversion would not be substantially more detrimental to the neighborhood, noting that the gas station, towing and auto repair facility is a "non-conforming use" of the 90 Main St.

 According to Lynch, "a retail store is an allowed by-right use in this area, something that is encouraged.
 We are alleviating many of the negative impacts of this non-conforming use."